peterdell/atariwiki/content/Implementations_of_NEXT_on_6502/index.md

+---
+title: Implementations of NEXT on 6502
+---
 # Implementations of NEXT in Forth Systems for the 6502 CPU

 ### FIG-FORTH (also X-FORTH, ANTIC FORTH and other derivatives of FIG-FORTH ...)